wn-doolittle/caliper-spec/caliper.md

 choose to send a `201 Created` response (to indicate successful receipt and persistence of the Sensor message's contained data payload) or a `202 Accepted` response (to indicate successful acceptance of the Caliper Envelope and queueing for further processing).
-The body of a successful response MAY be empty, or it MAY contain a list of event identifiers (see next paragraph).
+The body of a successful response SHOULD be empty.

-If the Endpoint receives Caliper Events from a Sensor that lack the `uuid` Event property, the Endpoint SHOULD create a value for that property for each Event lacking one and SHOULD send it back in the `2xx` success response.
-In doing so, the Endpoint SHOULD send back a post body containing a list of one or more strings, each one a `uuid` for an accepted Caliper Event.
-When forming this list, the Endpoint SHOULD arrange it in the same order as the associated Caliper Events appeared in the Sensor's original data payload.

 If the Sensor sends a malformed Caliper Envelope (it does not contain `sensor`, `sendTime`, and `dataVersion`, and `data` properties, of the required form),